RBAC Configuration

 In the wizard, there are two ways to define resources: you can specify them in the Resource field, or use the Add condition option to create a resource condition block to match resources.

 1. The Resource field default value is * (all resources).
-To specify resources using this field, you typically deselect * and type the name of a specific resource, then press the Enter key to add each one.
-You can type and enter multiple resources.
+To specify resources using this field, you typically deselect * and type the information for a specific resource, then press the Enter key to add it.
+You can type and enter multiple resources in one block, but the best practice is to create specific blocks for each permission and resource combination.

 2000